garciaalvaro/post-meta-controls/README.txt

 = Panel =

-The following are all the available options for a **Panel**.
+The following are all available options for a **Panel**.
 Panels contain Settings.

 	$panel = array(
 		'label'         => __( 'Panel label', 'my_plugin' ), // Required if 'collapsible' is true.